All Episodes

 Seriously, Joe?

-Uh you sure about that?
+You sure about that?

-And then Joe actually said, Well, I wasn't saying about this thing about the sexual harassment.
+And then Joe actually said, well, I wasn't saying about this thing, about the sexual harassment.

-I was and she said, No, you didn't.
+And she said, no, you didn't.

-She was right, Joe was wrong.
+Joe was wrong.

-Then you had circle back, that's her job, circle back Jen Saki trying to clarify his comments that that Andrew Cuomo did a hell of a job with her saying, Well, you you can't separate personal behavior from other work, and then Saki tweets at POTUS responded to a specific question today about New York Governor Cuomo and his work on infrastructure.
+Circle back Jen Saki trying to clarify his comments that Andrew Cuomo did a hell of a job with her saying, well, you can't separate personal behavior from other work.

-He also made it clear it was right for him to step down, reiterated his uh support for women that come forward and made clear that you can separate personal behavior from other work.
+He also made it clear it was right for him to step down, reiterated his support for women that come forward and made clear that you can separate personal behavior from other work.

-Oh, does that mean we can now talk to Lucy Flores and Tara Reed uh and others that have said they felt that Joe's creepy too?
+Oh, does that mean we can now talk to Lucy Flores and Tara Reed and others that have said they felt that Joe's creepy too?

 I'm just wondering.

-Here's what uh Biden had said.
+Here's what Biden had said.

 In terms of his personal behavior or what he's done as a governor.